Living Room Sets for Small Spaces

 Use Vertical Space

 In tiny rooms, floors are valuable and limited real estate.
 To leave the ground available for furniture, take advantage of your walls.
-Choose hanging bookshelves rather can a standard bookcase or overhead lighting instead of floor or table lamps.
+Choose hanging bookshelves rather than a standard bookcase or overhead lighting instead of floor or table lamps.

-Move towards the Center
+Move Towards the Center

 It may seem counterintuitive, but you can also try moving furniture away from the wall.
 Creating a little breathing room instantly makes any area feel more balanced.
 Even a few inches can make a real difference in terms of the look of small living rooms.
+Try adding a focal point to your small room by designing your space around a small area rug.
+Using a runner rug is also a great way to divide a room into two unique spaces.

 Add a Mirror